codatio/codat-docs/docs/lending/enhanced-financials/overview.md

 Our Enhanced Financials map each business's financial statements to a single standard chart of accounts, which we call account categories.

-Each category comprises up to 5 levels.
+Each category comprises up to five levels.
 We will populate the lowest level deemed relevant to each account.

 <details>
   <summary>Supported account categories</summary>